TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 Since v5.2.+ Tyk now supports OpenTelemetry, a robust observability framework for cloud-native software.
 Enhance your API Gateway's monitoring capabilities with customizable traces and metrics.

 ## Enabling OpenTelemetry in Two Steps

+### Prerequisites
+Before proceeding with the following steps, ensure that you have configured your OpenTelemetry backend as well as any necessary integrations.
+To configure your first integration with the OpenTelemetry collector go [here].

 ### Step 1: Enable at Gateway Level
-First, you need to enable OpenTelemetry in the Tyk Gateway.
+First, enable OpenTelemetry in the Tyk Gateway.
 You can do this by editing the Tyk Gateway configuration file like so:

 ```json
 {